 Graduate Diploma credit recognition applications are dealt with by the Board of Studies of the College.

-For students enrolled in the Bachelor of Theology programme credit recognition applications go to the Student Support and Administration Committee of the Sydney College of Divinity.
+For students enrolled in the Bachelor of Divinity programme credit recognition applications go to the Student Support and Administration Committee of the University of Notre Dame Australia.